octaviustheking/The-Smartypants-Encyclopedia-Volume-One-Science-and-Tech/README.md

     <p>The J-deite RIDE robot is modeled after the Transformer toys.
 It can shift from a car, to a robot, and back again.
 It can make the change in one minute.
 The car can seat two.
 It weighs as much as a rhino and stands as tall as an elephant.
 When it is in its car form, it can go up to 37mph.
 Hit a button on a remote control and it turns into an robot.
 When it is in its robot form, it can walk 328 feet an hour.
 The J-deite RIDE was designed by a group of Japanese engineers.</p>
     <p><a href="https://www.sciencealert.com/japanese-scientists-have-actually-made-a-working-real-life-transformers-car-j-deite-ride">Click Here</a> to learn more.</p>
     <h2>The Oombrella (Not a spelling mistake)</h2>
     <p>The Oombrella is unforgettable.
 I can explain all of it in one article, or I can just send you a website with a video.
-I choos sending you a website. <a href="https://www.kickstarter.com/projects/wezzoo/oombrella-unforgettable-umbrella">Click Here</a> for the website.</p>
+I choose sending you a website. <a href="https://www.kickstarter.com/projects/wezzoo/oombrella-unforgettable-umbrella">Click Here</a> for the website.</p>
     <p><a href="https://forms.gle/99KjVR6eP4YMZfE78">Click Here</a> for a quiz that goes along with this encyclopedia!</p>
         <a href="https://octaviustheking.github.io/The-Smartypants-co.-Home-Website/">Our Home Website!</a>
         <h4>Created By octaviusaszeto@gmail.com and thamankotla@gmail.com</h4>